daniosp/computationalmechanics-4-the-courious-engineer/content/post/23-11-23-Pre-Processing-AcouSTO/index.md

- title = "custom-title";   // Title of the current code execution owner = "name";           // Username of the person who runs the code ksymmi=24;                // Symmetry flag krow  =-1;                // N° of matrix rows to be loaded in RAM vsound  =343.0;           // Speed of sound, 343 m/s for standard air };
+ title = "custom-title";   // Title of the current code execution owner = "name";           // Username of the person who runs the code ksymmi=24;                // Symmetry flag krow  =-1;                // Number of matrix rows to be loaded in RAM vsound  =343.0;           // Speed of sound, 343 m/s for standard air };
 ```